Kopano-dev/kapi/README.md

   --gc-socket-path=/run/kopano/fleet-runner
 ```

-Where `--gc-socke-path` points to a folder containing files ending with `.sock`.
+Where `--gc-socket-path` points to a folder containing files ending with `.sock`.
 The folder is scanned for these files on startup and uses all found `.sock` files
 as upstreams for the API proxy.